MinhPhuPNG/Final-Project/README.md

 Name:
-To be Determined
+TBD

 Concept:
 First Person simple story game where you follow the objectives listed, with a start scene to introduce NPC's visual novel dialogues.
 Gameplay will include collecting ingredients, brewing potions, and tracing spells to avoid expulsion.

 Controls:
-Basic WASD and Mouse movements, with interactions by pressing E.
+Basic WASD and Mouse movements, Left Mouse button to Jump, with interactions by pressing E and F.

 Checkpoint 1:
 Functionality - Resource collection script for future implementations of resources, first person controls, basic dialogue prompt interaction.
+Character can move, start and cycle through a dialogue with the NPC, and 3 resources can be kept track of currently.
+Future plans are to implement a recipe based potion game with new resource assets, replacing current resources.

 Imported Assets:
 https://assetstore.unity.com/packages/essentials/starter-assets-firstperson-urp-196525